midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 **Installation:**

-Install a linux distro that uses the apt package manager.
-Debian or Kali Linux.
+Install Debian or Kali Linux.
 Do not install a desktop environment.

 clone this repository and run the set up script